jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fc_4l2.png" style="border:none;width:60%">
 </div>

 When we create the training dataset, we add some noise to our true value (# of dates).
-When we use a more complex model, it also increase its capability to model the noise signal.
-When we have a large dataset, the effect of noise should cancel out.
-However, if the training dataset is not big enough and the model is complex, the accuracies in making prediction actually suffer compare with a simplier model.
-In this exercise, when we increase the model complexity, the model get harder to train and optimize, and the accuracy drops.
-In genearl, we should always starts with some simple model and increase its complexity later.
-It is hard to tell whether we need more tuning/iterations or it simpliy not working if we jump into a complex model too soon.
+When we have a complex model, it increases its capability to model the noise also.
+If we have a large dataset, the effect of noise should cancel out.
+However, if the training dataset is not big enough and the model is complex, the accuracy suffer compare with a simplier model.
+In this exercise, when we increase the model complexity, it gets harder to train and optimize, and the accuracy drops.
+In general, we start with a simple model and increase its complexity later.
+It is hard to tell whether we need more tuning/iterations, or it simpliy not working if we jump into a complex model too soon.

 ```python
 def sample(education, income, verbose=True):